 Exactly as advertised, the E-mail preference tab is the area where you tell ACT! exactly how you want to handle your e-mail.
-The preferences you might want to set include

-- ✓ The e-mail system you want to use with ACT!: Microsoft Outlook, Outlook Express, Lotus Notes, or Internet Mail - Composing options, including signatures, dealing with forwarded and replied messages, and even how you want the recipient's name to appear when composing a new e-mail message - ✓ How often you want ACT! to notify you about newly received messages - ✓ How you want to handle attachments that you receive
+The preferences you might want to set include the e-mail system you want to use with ACT!
+(Microsoft Outlook, Outlook Express, Lotus Notes, or Internet Mail), composing options (including signatures), how often you want ACT! to notify you about newly received messages, and how you want to handle attachments that you receive.